OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-07.md

 # Zechariah Chapter 7

 ## Zechariah 7:1
-In the fourth year of King Darius, the word of the Lord came to Zechariah on the fourth day of the ninth month, the month of Kislev.
+During the fourth year of King Darius, a message from the Lord came to Zechariah on the fourth day of the ninth month, known as Kislev.

 ## Zechariah 7:2
 The people of Bethel sent Sharezer and Regem-Melek, along with their men, to seek the favour of the Lord,